-A diary-style page about my time on the Caribbean island Barbados.
+A diary-style page about our time on the Caribbean island Barbados.

 We arrived here on 10 June and plan to stay until 7 September, which is the standard 90 days for which British passport holders are usually waved into many countries.

 The story so far: My partner, Maryke, and I started our digital nomad adventure in January 2020.
 The countries we've lived and worked in before Barbados are Thailand (Koh Samui), Greece (Crete), and Grenada.
-Obviously it's too late to have diary pages for them, but I'll add a retrospective page for each at some stage.
+There's a retrospective page for each, because I started this blog after we had been there.

 Or rather, a cyclone that never was dodged us.